insure logo

 Ellie Available Now

-Cheapest teen car insurance companies in Alabama
+Cheapest car insurance companies for teen drivers in Alabama

-In Alabama, Country Financial offers the cheapest coverage for drivers ages 16-19, averaging $3,260 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Alabama, Country Financial offers the lowest rates for drivers ages 16-19, averaging $3,260 per year for full coverage with 100/300/100 limits and $500 deductibles.

-The next lowest average premium comes from GEICO at $4,247.
+The next lowest average premium comes from GEICO, at $4,247.

 CompanyAverage annual premium